PeterHegy/react-workshop/README.md

 - [ ] A separate `DiceRoller` component should be created.
 - [ ] A button must be rendered by the `DiceRoller` component.
-- [ ] A prop should be existed on the component to handle the `onRoll` "event".
+- [ ] A prop should be given to the component to handle the `onRoll` "event".
 - [ ] If a button is clicked, the prop should be called, and passed a random number between 1-6 to the function.
 - [ ] The component must be included in the `App`.
 - [ ] The `App` must pass down a function to a `onRoll` event.